WHAT ARE THE COMPLICATIONS ASSOCIATED WITH DVT?

-Dr. Kahn is a nationally recognized expert in minimally invasive therapies for treating DVT.
+Our providers are nationally recognized experts in minimally invasive therapies for treating DVT.

-We provide DVT treatment to patients throughtout Western, MA and Northern, CT
+We provide treatment for DVT for patients throughout Western, MA and Northern, CT.

 To learn more about treatments available at New England Endovascular Center call 413-693-2852 to make an appointment.